Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .output}

-We can see that this read is longer than the Illumina reads we looked at earlier (and in this sequencing run the length of the read is in the header of the sequence).
-The length of a raw read from Nanopore sequencing just depends on the length of the length of the DNA strand being sequenced.
+We can see that this read is longer than the Illumina reads we looked at earlier.
+The length of a raw read from Nanopore sequencing varies depends on the length of the length of the DNA strand being sequenced.

 Line 4 shows us the quality score of this read.